AndyDentFree/animashing/AnimatingComponentsIntoView/README.md

 # Readme for AnimatingComponentsIntoView

 This is some menu animation I’ve done to show users who tapped an icon (on a previous screen) where the different tools end up.
+The icon which _explodes_ into moving pieces is in that position on the original screen, with a few other icons.

 Within Supernova, start the Preview on the MenuFullSizeWithOverlays screen.